North Carolina's Lavender Landscapes

 Hauser Creek Farm is located just west of Winston-Salem, in rural Davie County.
 Owner Alethea Segal, an EnergyUnited member, started growing lavender in 2010.
 She was drawn to the beautiful purple and lavender blooms.
 She also likes how it attracts beneficial insects to the landscape.
 Her lavender garden is about half an acre.
 The farm sells fresh lavender bunches and artisan lavender goats milk soap at the Piedmont Triad Farmers Market in Colfax.

 In addition to the lavender, Segal grows peonies, sunflowers, perennials and other flowers.
 The location is an outdoor wedding venue that can accommodate up to 100 guests.
 Hauser Creek Farm usually hosts one or two Open Farm Days each June.
-Visit the farm website at www.hausercreekfarm.com to sign up for updates.
+Visit the farm’s Facebook page at facebook.com for more information.

 Salem Lavender Farm